wavemotion-dave/GimliDS/README.md

 of the screen... you can enjoy nearly full resolution output and just occasionally hit a PAN UP/DN button to see your score.
 Experiment and have fun - just like we did in 1982!

+There is also a mechanism to temporarily zoom the sceren to a 1:1 ratio.
+Assign "TOGGLE ZOOM" to any key in configuration and when you press that key, the screen will shift into zoomed 1:1 mode for easy text reading.
+Of course, some of the top/sides will be cut-off but you can use the L/R shoulder buttons to pan around if needed.
+Press the same TOGGLE ZOOM button again and the screen will snap back to the pre-zoom settings.

 Lastly, a few games use custom loaders that require you to enable 'True Drive'.
 Be warned that True Drive will render the floppy driver at a speed that is comparable to the original Commodore 1541 floppy drive - that is: extremely slow.
 It could take 2-5 minutes to load a game this way.
 But if the game requires it, that's your only option.
 Recommended to snap out a Save State so you don't have to repeat the loading.